 The Government have recently published their response to the Housing, Communities and Local Government Committee’s report on land value capture.
 We have committed to using existing mechanisms of land value capture as effectively as possible and are bringing forward significant changes to developer contributions in order to do so.

-Given that many challenges on housing delivery rely on the availability of land, will the Government consider introducing a Bill to make it easier for sites that have not been earmarked for existing development to be provided for local housing developments and have value captured?
+Given that many challenges on housing delivery rely on the availability of land, will the Government consider introducing a Bill to make it easier for sites that have not been earmarked for development to be provided for local housing developments and have value captured?

 I certainly recognise the need for more homes, including more rental and affordable homes for people, as we deliver against our agenda.
 The best way to do that is through local plans, which allow local councils to provide housing in suitable locations.
 Local plans will certainly ensure that local communities get the houses they need, but I take on board the point my hon.
 Friend rightly makes about communities and making sure that value is felt.

 The Secretary of State will accept that, according to the Government’s own figures, when planning permission is given for housing to be built on agricultural land, that land increases in value, on average, by about 100 times.
 Does he accept that more of that increase in value should go to pay for public infrastructure and general community benefit?
-Will he therefore go further than he has promised and agree to look at again at the Land Compensation Act 1961, to which the Select Committee on Communities and Local Government recommended a change, which was supported by a wide range of organisations and by hon.
+Will he therefore go further than he has promised and agree to look again at the Land Compensation Act 1961, to which the Select Committee on Communities and Local Government recommended a change, which was supported by a wide range of organisations and by hon.
 Members right across the political spectrum?

 I am grateful to the hon.
 Gentleman and the Select Committee for the work that they have done in rightly highlighting an important issue.
 It is worth bearing in mind the fact that section 106 planning obligations and the community infrastructure levy levied in 2016-17 provided an estimated £6 billion of value.
 However, the point he makes is an important one.
 We wanted to see better utilisation of the existing rules, and the Letwin review makes further proposals, and we will be reflecting on those and coming back to the House in the new year.